sdsc-ordes/smoc-api/README.md

 ### Architecture

-The client library by itsel can be used to work with local MODOs, or connect to a server to access objects over s3.
+The client library by itself can be used to work with local MODOs, or connect to a server to access objects over s3.

 The server configuration and setup insructions can be found in [deploy](deploy).
-It consists of a reverse proxy, an s3 server and an htsget server to stream CRAM/BCF over the network.
+It consists of a REST API, an s3 server and an htsget server to stream CRAM/BCF over the network.
 The aim is to provide transparent remote access to MODOs without storing the data locally.

 ### Format